vim-scripts/Gembase-dml-plugins/doc/README.txt

 3. ftplugin

-This script provides several useful functionality:
+This script provides several useful functionalities, the most useful two are:

+        a) in the insert mode, it provides omni-completion of almost all of Gembase language-keywords.
+If you inputed a prefix, you could hit keys "Ctrl + X + Ctrl + O" to complete its suffix.
+By default, it is binded to <F6>: inoremap <F6> <C-X><C-O>
+you can also manually remap it, besides, an menu item also provides to execute it;
-        a) most usefully, it will auto-complete suited declaration keywords after you inputed its beginning, for instance, in the insert mode, if you input declaration "BEGIN_BLOCK" and hit a space, then system will auto-complete "END_BLOCK";
+        b) in the insert mode, it will auto-complete suited declaration keywords after its beginning was inputed, for instance, if you input string "BEGIN_BLOCK?", NOTICE: the keyword must be followed by a question mark "?", then hit a space, system will auto-complete "END_BLOCK";

+Others are some accessorial enhancements:

-        b) set comments to format dashed line with leader character "!" when hitting <CR> or using "o";
+        c) set comments to format dashed line with leader character "!" when hitting <CR> or using "o";
-        c) set hot-keys to support fast jumpping among blocks by using "]]" (next "BEGIN_BLOCK"), "[[" (previous "BEGIN_BLOCK"), "][" (next "END_BLOCK"), "[]" (previous "END_BLOCK"), and among comments by using "]!" (next comment) and "[!" (previous comment);
+        d) set hot-keys to support fast jumping among blocks by using "]]" (next "BEGIN_BLOCK"), "[[" (previous "BEGIN_BLOCK"), "][" (next "END_BLOCK"), "[]" (previous "END_BLOCK"), and among comments by using "]!" (next comment) and "[!" (previous comment);
-        d) support "matchit" plugin to jump betwteen keywords within a structure by hitting key "%" in normal mode.
+        e) support "matchit" plugin to jump between keywords within a structure by hitting key "%" in normal mode.
 Such as "IF" -> "ELSE_IF" -> "ELSE" -> "END_IF", etc.
-        e) also provides parenthesis auto-completion;
+        f) also provides parenthesis auto-completion;
-        f) if you runs in GUI, it provides a menu column, which lists some funcional item;
+        g) if you runs in GUI, it provides a menu column, which lists some functional item;
-        g) if you runs in GUI and made a folder, when cursor hangs over it, then system will display a help tip to show the less than 30 lines within folder.
+        i) if you runs in GUI and made a folder, when cursor hangs over it, then system will display a help tip to show the less than 30 lines within folder.

 4. TODO

           a) when handling an ending statement, check its mate to decide whether indent;
-          b) add omni-completion functionality;
-          c) support fast jumpping and matchit switching between six kinds of forms
+          b) support fast jumping and matchit switching between six kinds of forms

 INSTALL DETAILS